rosestrauss1/Credit_Risk_Analysis/README.md

 ## Results:

-There is a bulleted list that describes the balanced accuracy score and the precision and recall scores of all six machine learning models (15 pt)

 * Naive Random Oversampling: The balanced accuracy score is .
 The precision is and the recall score is .

 <img width="665" alt="Screen Shot 2022-02-27 at 10 37 51 PM" src="https://user-images.githubusercontent.com/92963227/155930099-db6bd8ef-2614-4ddc-ab78-b76b3f40d37d.png">